CaptainRinoXD/2023-Custom_KeyBoard/README.md

 ```
 git status
 ```
-4. git add <file> - adds files and folders to the staging area - example:
+4. git add <file> - adds files and folders to the staging area - note: adding all file in the local machine.
+If any file-changes happened after "git add ." you need to re-add by using "git add .":
 ```
 git add .
 ```
-	note: adding all file in the local machine.
-If any file-changes happened after "git add ." you need to re-add by using "git add ."
-5. git commit - commits files in staging area to local repository
+5. git commit - commits files in staging area to local repository -note: commit to add all the file
 ```
 example: git commit -m "Your custome note"
 ```
-	note: commit to add all the file
 6. git remote add origin <repo url> -  adding the repository url
 ```
 git remote add origin https://github.com/CaptainRinoXD/*****.git